Archibald Eden: Early life

-Archibald J.F.
-Eden was born in Faizabad on 20 January 1872, the son of Major Archibald Duffield Eden and his wife Emma Louisa Jarvis, and was the oldest of three brothers, his two younger siblings being Cecil Harold Eden and Lt.
-Col. (also temp.
-Brigadier General) William Rushbrooke Eden CMG DSO.
+Archibald Eden was born in Faizabad, British India, on 20 January 1872, the son of Major Archibald Duffield Eden and his wife Emma Louisa Jarvis.
+He was the oldest of three brothers, his two younger siblings being Cecil Harold Eden and Brigadier General William Rushbrooke Eden.
 His grandfather was General William Hassell Eden of the 90th Regiment of Foot.
 He was educated at Haileybury College from May 1885 to December 1889.

-In 1903 he married Isabella Ann Weir, the daughter of the Rector of Tydavnet in County Antrim, Ireland, with his brother William serving as his best man.
-Eden and Isabella went on to have two daughters, Louisa Marjorie on the 12 September 1906 and Dorothy Isabella in 1909.
+In 1903 Eden married Isabella Ann Weir, the daughter of the Rector of Tydavnet in County Antrim, Ireland, with his brother William serving as his best man.
+Eden and Isabella had two daughters, Louisa Marjorie on 12 September 1906 and Dorothy Isabella in 1909.
 Louisa died on 8 January 1907.

-Military service
+Military career

-Eden was commissioned from the Royal Military College, Sandhurst on 18 June 1892 to be a second lieutenant in the Oxfordshire Light Infantry (the regiment became the Oxfordshire and Buckinghamshire Light Infantry on 16 October 1908).
+Eden was commissioned from the Royal Military College, Sandhurst, on 18 June 1892 as a second lieutenant in the Oxfordshire Light Infantry (the regiment became the Oxfordshire and Buckinghamshire Light Infantry on 16 October 1908).
+He completed a musketry course at Hythe in 1894.

-On 1 October 1894 Eden underwent a musketry course at Hythe, with his certificate for passing the course being issued on 21 November 1894.

-Eden was granted the temporary rank of Captain for service in West Africa on the 5 February 1898, and the 12 February 1898 edition of The Colonies and India newspaper lists Eden as bound from Liverpool for Forçados, Nigeria on board the British and African Steam Navigation Company (Elder Dempster and Company) Steamship Batanga, with the end destination being Ibadan via Lagos.
-He was then serving in the hinterland of Lagos in Nigeria instructing a new regiment made up of Yoruba locals, entitling him to the East and West Africa Medal with 1897-1898 clasp.
+Eden was granted the temporary rank of captain for service in West Africa on 5 February 1898, and the 12 February 1898 edition of The Colonies and India newspaper lists Eden as bound from Liverpool for Forçados, Nigeria, on board the British and African Steam Navigation Company (Elder Dempster and Company) Steamship Batanga, with the end destination being Ibadan via Lagos.
+He was then serving in the hinterland of Lagos in Nigeria instructing a new regiment made up of Yoruba locals, entitling him to the East and West Africa Medal with 1897–1898 clasp.

 War of the Golden Stool

-On the 23 September 1899 Eden is listed as being aboard the British and African Steam Navigation Company Royal Mail ship SS Bornu, embarking from Liverpool with the destination once again being Forçados.
+On 23 September 1899 Eden is listed as being aboard the British and African Steam Navigation Company Royal Mail ship SS Bornu, embarking from Liverpool with the destination once again being Forçados.
 This time he was accompanied by a number of the officers who would go on to take part in the War of the Golden Stool.
 Then-Colonel Sir James Willcocks himself was among them, and he alludes to the journey in his own writings.